Powerlearnproject/se-day1-assignment-OCMG101/README.md

 - It emphasized flexibility, customer collaboration, and iterative progress over rigid planning and documentation.

-### List and briefly explain the phases of the Software Development Life Cycle (SDLC).
+### C) List and briefly explain the phases of the Software Development Life Cycle (SDLC).
-1) Planning - The planning phase typically includes tasks like cost-benefit analysis, scheduling, resource estimation, and allocation.
+1) Planning/Requirements - The planning phase typically includes tasks like cost-benefit analysis, scheduling, resource estimation, and allocation.
 2) Design - In the design phase, software engineers analyze requirements and identify the best solutions to create the software.
 3) Implementation - In the implementation phase, the development team codes the product.
 They analyze the requirements to identify smaller coding tasks they can do daily to achieve the final result.
 4) Testing - The development team combines automation and manual testing to check the software for bugs.